leger-labs/leger/docs/RETROSPECTIVE.md

 3. **Domain-Driven Design**: Organizing code by business domain rather than technical layer better aligns with Leger's configuration-centric model.
 4. **Streamlined Development**: Using TypeScript throughout the entire stack with shared validation schemas reduces duplication and ensures consistency.

-## Fly.io Bridge for Beam.cloud Integration
+## Cloudflare Workers Python for Beam.cloud Integration

-For OpenWebUI deployments, we've implemented a critical bridge using fly.io.
-This architectural decision addresses a key limitation: Cloudflare Workers cannot directly create Beam.cloud pods (which require Python).
-The fly.io service provides:
+For OpenWebUI deployments, we leverage Cloudflare Workers Python runtime for direct integration with Beam.cloud.
+This approach utilizes the native Python support in Cloudflare Workers to run the Beam.cloud Python SDK directly.
+The Workers Python runtime provides:

-1. **Lightweight API Layer**: Exposes REST endpoints that the Cloudflare Worker can call
+1. **Native Python Environment**: Runs the Beam.cloud Python SDK natively within the Worker
-2. **Python Execution Environment**: Runs the Beam.cloud Python SDK commands
+2. **Direct API Integration**: Eliminates intermediate services by connecting directly to Beam.cloud
-3. **Deployment Orchestration**: Handles the complete lifecycle of OpenWebUI pod deployments
+3. **Deployment Orchestration**: Handles the complete lifecycle of OpenWebUI pod deployments within the Worker
-4. **Secret Synchronization**: Ensures credentials are properly synchronized between systems
+4. **Integrated Secret Management**: Manages credentials directly within the Cloudflare ecosystem

-This hybrid approach combines the strengths of Cloudflare's edge computing platform with Beam.cloud's specialized container deployment capabilities.
+This streamlined approach combines the strengths of Cloudflare's edge computing platform with direct access to Beam.cloud's specialized container deployment capabilities.

 ## Future Exploration Areas
 [Areas that warrant further investigation]